MohOsman/montyhallProblem-/README.md

 This is a Spring Boot application with a REST Interface.
 To start the simulation of the game:

 * Run the application using the local development environment  for example Intellij or eclipse .
-* When the application is up and running start your API tool for example Postman and provide URL below.
+* When the application is up and running start your API tool for example Postman and provide the URL below.

 * **URL**